tess1o/geopulse/docs-website/docs/system-administration/configuration/oidc-sso.md

 - Icons use PrimeIcons CSS classes
 - Provider configuration is validated at startup

+## Account Linking Behavior

+When a user tries to login via OIDC with an email that already exists in GeoPulse, the system behavior depends on the `GEOPULSE_OIDC_AUTO_LINK_ACCOUNTS` setting:

+### Default Behavior (Auto-Link Disabled)

+By default (`GEOPULSE_OIDC_AUTO_LINK_ACCOUNTS=false`), GeoPulse requires manual verification before linking a new OIDC provider to an existing account.
+The user must verify their identity through:

+- **Password verification**: If the account has a password set
+- **OIDC verification**: Login via an already-linked OIDC provider

+This is the **recommended security setting for public-facing deployments** or when you don't fully control the OIDC providers.

+**Example scenario:**
+1. User has account with email `user@example.com` created via password registration
+2. User tries to login via Google OIDC with the same email `user@example.com`
+3. System prompts user to verify identity (enter password OR login via another linked OIDC provider)
+4. After verification, Google is linked to the account

+### Auto-Link Enabled

+When `GEOPULSE_OIDC_AUTO_LINK_ACCOUNTS=true`, the system automatically links OIDC accounts to existing users with matching emails **without requiring verification**.

+**⚠️ Security Implications:**
+- Only enable this if you **fully trust your OIDC providers** to verify email ownership
+- Recommended **only for self-hosted environments** with centralized SSO (Keycloak, Authentik, etc.)
+- If an attacker can control an OIDC provider or compromise one, they could gain access to any account by claiming the email

+**Use cases for enabling auto-link:**
+- Self-hosted environments with enterprise SSO
+- Scenarios where all OIDC providers are managed by the same organization
+- When seamless user experience is prioritized over defense-in-depth

+**Example scenario:**
+1. User has account with email `user@company.com` created via password registration
+2. User tries to login via Company Keycloak OIDC with the same email
+3. System automatically links Keycloak to the account and logs the user in
+4. No verification required (trusting that Keycloak verified the email)

 ## Troubleshooting

 **OIDC providers not showing on login page:**